| name | ai-video-tools |

 Rule

 Every AI feature in Clips goes through the agent chat unless it is the narrow media-pipeline exception below.
 The UI and server should not add broad shadow agents or inline chat workflows.
 Exception: transcription.
 Transcription takes audio, not prompts — the request-transcript action calls the transcription API directly.
-Provider priority for transcription: native first (browser Web Speech API / desktop macOS SFSpeech, saved via save-browser-transcript, no key required) → cloud fallback when native text is missing: Builder.io managed Gemini (via BUILDER_PRIVATE_KEY or a connected Builder account, no extra key needed) → Groq whisper-large-v3-turbo via GROQ_API_KEY (fast, ~$0.04/hr).
+Provider priority for transcription: native first (browser Web Speech API, desktop local Whisper/macOS SFSpeech when available, and desktop Web Speech fallback on non-mac, saved via save-browser-transcript, no key required) → cloud fallback when native text is missing: Builder.io managed Gemini (via BUILDER_PRIVATE_KEY or a connected Builder account, no extra key needed) → Groq whisper-large-v3-turbo via GROQ_API_KEY (fast, ~$0.04/hr).
 Clips never routes recording/meeting audio to OpenAI for transcription.

 Builder.io is the primary setup path: it brings managed AI credits, object